cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-8.rst

 Step 3.
 Edit vision.py to determine where the Pupper should be looking
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 #.
 In this section, you guys will be working with bounding boxes.
 Bounding boxes are rectangles surrounding an individual detection that indicate the size and position of an object in the image.
-Each bounding box is stored in the detections array, and you can pull out each individual detection by iterating through it.
+Each bounding box is stored in the ``detections`` array, and you can pull out each individual detection by iterating through it.
 #.
-Add a print statement to view the outputs of the "detections" variable.
+Add a print statement to view the outputs of the ``detections`` variable.
 #.
 Filter the detections so they only include the "person" class.
 You can get the text representation of the label like this: ``labelMap[detection.label]``.
 #.
 Find the x center of the bounding box around the person.
 #.
 Find how far the x center of the person is from where the Pupper is currently pointing (Pupper's field of view is a rectangle normalized to have lengths and widths of 1)